 It's no secret that at times certain calibers of ammunition have been difficult, and at times impossible, to find.
-Two recent examples: a couple of years ago, it was nearly impossible to find .380 ACP, and at times .22 Long Rifle ammunition has been as scarce as frog hair.
+Two recent examples: a couple of years ago, it was nearly impossible to locate .380 ACP, and at times .22 Long Rifle ammunition has been as scarce as frog hair.
 There are various reasons for these two occurrences and not a few theories about conspiracies on the part of the government, industry, or both, bringing them about.

 The origin of some shortages is simple: hoarding by panicked people.
 During the acute shortage of .22 rimfire the ammunition companies were running production lines full blast, three shifts, but they couldn't keep up with the demand.
 A very rational fear of what the government might do, and what its plans might be, led shooters to buy as much .22 ammunition as they could find, at any price.

 Consider this: virtually every gun owner in the USA (all 100 million of them) has a .22-caliber gun of some kind and many have more than one.
 The total production capacity for .22 LR ammunition is a pretty heavily guarded industrial secret but it's certainly something on the order of 3 to 4 billion (with a "b") rounds per year.
 If those 100 million gun owners were to buy two bricks per month (1000 rounds) 1,000,000,000 cartridges would immediately be taken out of general circulation and in only four months an entire year's production would vanish into closets and safes.
 And that's exactly what happened in the last .22 shortage.
-It wasn't being shot up, it was being stashed away because no one was certain whether things would ease up and ammunition become be available on demand again.
+It wasn't being shot up, it was being stashed away because no one was certain whether things would ease up and ammunition would again become available on demand.
 Some of it was purchased with a view to re-sale on the private market by speculators.
 But it wasn't a conspiracy, panic buying and greed drove that shortage.

-The shortage of .380 ACP is attributable to the liberalization of concealed weapon laws in many places, and the surge in demand for small, easily concealed guns by newly-licensed individuals.
+The shortage of .380 ACP was attributable to the liberalization of concealed weapon laws in many places, and the surge in demand for small, easily concealed guns by newly-licensed individuals.
 Since the .380 is one of the best options for small guns, it promptly vanished from store shelves; once the market for that caliber was satisfied the continuing production caught up and it's now available again.

 Another example is the "primer shortage" of perhaps 5 years back.
 For a while primers in rifle and pistol sizes were simply impossible to get.
 In this case the government may have had an unintentional role.
 The miscellaneous wars in the Middle East were burning up ammunition in staggering quantities, and perforce the factories had to give priority to loading ammunition for military contracts.
 When the Army buys cartridges by the billions, it's a cinch that ammunition makers will see to it they get what they want, and civilian reloaders take a back seat.